spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="Can I name the prefab something else?")%>Your choice of prefab name can be anything, but **must** match the string you used for the entity's `Metadata` component when you wrote the entity template function for this entity.

-This is because the FPS starter project uses the GDK GameObject Creation package as part of the GameObject workflow.
-To find out more you can read up about the [GameObject workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).<%(/Expandable)%>
+This is because the FPS starter project uses the GDK GameObject Creation package as part of the MonoBehaviour workflow.
+To find out more you can read up about the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).<%(/Expandable)%>